Clubs and organizations

 ELKHART LIONS CLUB

-Meetings are at noon Wednesdays at Christiana Creek Country Club and are open to the public.
-There will be no meeting Dec.
-26.
+Meetings are at noon Wednesdays at the Matterhorn Banquet and Conference Center and are open to the public.

 ELKHART NOON EXCHANGE CLUB

 On Aug.
 7 Tom Graber introduced his guest, Greg Mercer, and Gary Secor introduced his guest, John Hogsett, who is the new senior pastor at Faith United Methodist Church.

 Secor was the fickle phantom of fellowship and awarded the handshake dollar to Lawson for no apparent reason.
 He then fined everyone who did not know which political figure his guest was related to.
 Jon Badur and Kyle Hannon avoided the fine by knowing his guest was distantly related to Joe Hogsett, former Indiana Secretary of State.